 SDL signature

-directive @mutation(typeName: MutationType!) on FIELD_DEFINITION
+directive @mutation(typeName: MutationType!, multiRow: Boolean = false, table: String) on FIELD_DEFINITION

 enum MutationType { UPDATE, DELETE, INSERT, UPSERT }